segmentio/segment-docs/src/segment-app/index.md

 ## Engage and Protocols

 If you have Engage or Protocols enabled in your workspace, you'll see sections for those too.
-Engage helps you use your Segment data to build audiences and better understand your users and Protocols helps you structure and maintain the format of the data you send through Segment.
+Engage helps you use your Segment data to build audiences and better understand your users, and Protocols helps you structure and maintain the format of the data you send through Segment.

 These features are fairly advanced, but you can learn more about them by [requesting a demo](https://segment.com/contact/sales/), or reading more in the [Engage documentation](/docs/engage/), and the [Protocols documentation](/docs/protocols/).